RobotML/RobotML-documentation/index.rst

 and its interactions with the :term:`RobotML` platform.

-The last bit of important information is that each time it is necessary, the documentation will separate the :term:`user` point of view from the :term:`developper` one trying to limit the amount of knowledge to what is strictly deemed necessary.
+The last bit of important information is that each time it is necessary, the documentation will separate the :term:`user` point of view from the :term:`developer` one trying to limit the amount of knowledge to what is strictly deemed necessary.

 .. toctree::